danielohuber/CopyScriptUsingMD5/README.md

 extension with case sensitvity & multiple extensions searchable.

 pre-check filename on destination.
-If file name there, create new file.
+If file name there, create new file. example : filename(+1).txt